ChristianoBraga/PiFramework/python/README.md

 # Imπ

-Imπ is a simple imperative programming language created to illustrate the use of the Python implementation of [π framework](http://github/ChristianoBraga/PiFraework), by [Christiano Braga](http://github.com/ChristianoBraga).
+Imπ is a simple imperative programming language created to illustrate the use of the Python implementation of the [π framework](http://github/ChristianoBraga/PiFraework), by [Christiano Braga](http://github.com/ChristianoBraga).

-Support for LLVM code generation being developed by [Fernando Mendes](https://github.com/fjmendes1994).
+Prototype support for LLVM code generation developed by [Fernando Mendes](https://github.com/fjmendes1994).

 ## Documentation